gsoft-inc/sg-orbit/README.md

 }
 ```

-Every scripts should be executable from the root of the workspace.
-Make sure you add a script entry in the package.json located at the root event if your script is already define in a sub-project.
+#### A script should be executable from the root of the workspace

+Make sure you add a script entry in the *package.json* file at the root of the workspace even if your script is already define in a package or the website.

+#### Lerna scripts should be executed from the root of the workspace

+Lerna provide the ability to [run](https://github.com/lerna/lerna/tree/master/commands/run) or [execute](https://github.com/lerna/lerna/tree/master/commands/exec) a script through all the packages of the monorepo.

-Every "Lerna" related scripts should be added in the the root package.json since Lerna is installed at the root of the workspace.
+Those scripts must be added in the *package.json* file at the root of the workspace since Lerna is installed at the root.

-For example, take the react-components project, since we execute a babel compilation for all the individual components, we must define a `lerna exec` command, to call the babel CLI, therefore, we added this script in the root package.json

-You can have scripts in sub project.
-Again, take the react-components project.
-A script is define in the actual project to start storybook since the workspace doesn't know about storybook, this is a dependency of react-components not of the whole workspace.
-Therefore, the scripts is define in the react-components project and a script entry has been added to the root package.json to call the script in the sub project.
+#### Use run-p or run-s

-To run multiple commands simultaneously, use `run-p`, to run multiple commands sequentially, use `run-s`, otherwise use `yarn`
+To run multiple commands simultaneously, use `run-p`.

+To run multiple commands sequentially, use `run-s`.

+Otherwise use `yarn`.

 ## Good to remember